Cal Raleigh Player Props: Mariners vs. Astros

-Cal Raleigh -- with a slugging percentage of .500 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners versus the Houston Astros, with J.P.
-France on the mound, on May 6 at 9:40 PM ET.
+The Seattle Mariners, including Cal Raleigh and his .559 slugging percentage over his past 10 games, battle starter Brandon Bielak and the Houston Astros at T-Mobile Park, Sunday at 4:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Astros.
+He had two hits (going 2-for-4) in his last appearance against the Astros.

 Cal Raleigh Game Info & Props vs. the Astros